Fall Leaf Haul

-Fall is here!
-With the season comes the task of what to do with all those leaves.
+With the fall season comes the task of what to do with all those leaves.
 You have several options.
 First, consider composting them.
 They make a good addition to any compost pile.
 Second, place your leaves in your green yard waste bin for curbside pickup.
-Third, Salem residents can pass along their leaves to the City of Salem during its annual leaf haul scheduled for December 5, 2015, from 9 a.m. to 3 p.m. at Sprague High School, the Oregon State Fairgrounds, and Wallace Marine Park.
+Third, Salem residents can pass along their leaves to the City of Salem during its annual leaf haul.

 Do not rake or blow leaves into the street because leaves and fall rains may cause local flooding by plugging up storm drains and catch basins.
 Again this year, City of Salem Public Works will be conducting street sweeping operations around the clock, but remember, raking/blowing leaves into the street is prohibited by Salem Revised Code 47.220.

 Residents can further assist by being "Leaf Rangers" in their neighborhoods.
 If leaves are covering catch basins in the street, simply rake the leaves to the lower side of the catch basin.
 This will prevent flooding for the short-term.

 For more ideas about how you can help make a difference in our environment, check out the Clean Streams, Clear Choices program.

 Thank You to Our 2014 Collection Site Volunteers!